-HELSINKI (AP) – A Singapore man was sentenced to two years in prison on Tuesday for bribing players in the Finnish football league as part of an international match-fixing scam.
+HELSINKI (AP) – A Singapore man has been sentenced to two years in prison for bribing players in the Finnish soccer league as part of an international match-fixing scam.

-The verdict against Wilson Raj Perumal and nine players from the local team in Rovaniemi, near the Arctic Circle, highlighted the global reach of billion-dollar betting scams that have rocked the sport this year.
+The verdict Tuesday against Wilson Raj Perumal and nine players from the local team in Rovaniemi, near the Arctic Circle, highlight the global reach of billion-dollar betting scams that have rocked the sport this year.

 FIFA security director Chris Eaton tells The Associated Press the case marks a breakthrough in the worldwide fight against fixing by organized crime groups.

 Eaton says information gathered from Perumal helped piece together ''the realities of match-fixing as a global criminal activity.''

 Eaton says Perumal was key to ''a conspiracy to fix matches in Asia, Africa, Eastern Europe and Central and South America.''